 I’m totally confused.

-“Oh, I was just wondering because you aren’t we
+“Oh, I was just wondering because you aren’t wearing any

 make-up today, and you’ve been looking tired and washed out lately.”